Dheeraj Singh Moirangthem

-Dheeraj Singh Moirangthem (Moirangthem Dheeraj Singh, born 4 July 2000), is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Mohun Bagan.
-He gained fame for his performance at the 2017 FIFA U-17 World Cup.
+Dheeraj Singh Moirangthem (Moirangthem Dheeraj Singh, born 4 July 2000) is an Indian professional footballer who plays as a goalkeeper for Diamond Harbour.

 Club career

 Early life and career

 Born in Manipur, Dheeraj was part of the AIFF Elite Academy batch that was preparing for the 2017 FIFA U-17 World Cup to be hosted in India.
 After the tournament, Singh was selected to play for the Indian Arrows, an All India Football Federation-owned team that would consist of India under-20 players to give them playing time.
 He made his professional debut for the side in the Arrow's first match of the season against Chennai City.
 He started and kept the clean sheet as Indian Arrows won 3–0.
 On 31 December 2017 he ended his contract with the AIFF to attend trials in Europe, beginning with Motherwell in the Scottish Premiership.

 Kerala Blasters

 Dheeraj represented Kerala Blasters in the 2018–19 Indian Super League.
 He was the first choice goalkeeper for the club.
 Dheeraj played his first match for the club on 29 September 2018 in the opening fixture of the 2018-19 Indian Super League season against ATK which ended 0-2 to the Blasters.
 He played 13 league matches and one Super Cup match with the club.
 He pulled off some miraculous saves earning praises from different managers.
 His stunning performance in the season for Blasters earned him place in the India U23 National Team.